 Homemade Buttermilk Ranch Dressing

-I really enjoy creating sauces and dips from scratch, it was time to find a ranch dressing recipe that I could make from scratch.
+I really enjoy creating sauces and dips from scratch, it was time to find a ranch dressing recipe that I could make homemade too.

 This one, is by far my favorite.
 It is easy, inexpensive and makes quite a bit.